g0tmk/dotfiles-linux/README.md

   - conky can execute a shell script which returns current terminal colors
     - see [this stackoverflow answer](https://stackoverflow.com/a/37285624)
   - xmobar's configuration could be edited with sed before starting
-    - would be nice to use somehting more obvious/explicit
+    - could be more obvious/explicit, like importing colors.hs from pywal
 - enable DRI3 to improve graphics performance.
 I tried guides online which suggest to create a 20-intel.conf and add a line to enable, but it seems to already be enabled, just not in use.